1. Before Play Begins

-- Details of playoffs will be determined by the League Director for the Junior Varsity teams and the Diocesan Basketball Coordinator and the section representatives for the Varsity teams.
+- Details of playoffs will be determined by the Diocese Boys Basketball Sports Coordinator for the Junior Varsity teams and the Diocese Boys Basketball Sports Coordinator and the section representatives for the Varsity teams.

-- In the event of a tie for first place only:
+- In the event of a tie for 1st place in a section (Class A or Class B):

 - One game will be played in the event of a two team tie.